jackyzha0/quartz/content/VCS-Documentation/server-install/Postgres + docker compose setup.md

 server 192.168.2.242
 vcs:Asdf370)

-*Required*
+>[!note]
+>*Required*
-- vcs already installed (can be existing or clean install) for an existing installation the migration scripts will need to be ran to insert the data in sqlite into the postgres database.
+>vcs already installed (can be existing or clean install) for an existing installation the migration scripts will need to be ran to insert the data in sqlite into the postgres database.

 To start the process of configuring postgres and setting up docker compose stop the vcs service using `systemctl stop vcs`